 On July 1, 2013 the Bedford Regional Water Authority was formed from the former utility department of the Town of Bedford and the Bedford County Public Service Authority.
-The BRWA now offers a larger regional approach to meeting the communities' water and wastewater needs through serving customers in Forest, New London, Boonsboro, Stewartsville, Moneta, Montvale, and the Town of Bedford.
+The BRWA now offers a larger regional approach to meeting the communities' water and wastewater needs.